socomsystems/documentation/admin_manual/installation/source_installation.rst

 Prerequisites for manual installation
 -------------------------------------

-The Nextcloud .tar archive contains all of the required PHP modules.
+The cyfrSpaces .tar archive contains all of the required PHP modules.
 This section lists all required and optional PHP modules.
 Consult the `PHP manual
 <http://php.net/manual/en/extensions.php>`_ for more information on modules.
 Your Linux distribution should have packages for all required modules.
 You can